Removing naked singularities in static axially symmetric spacetimes by patching with the flat spacetimes: Static Axially Symmetric Spacetimes

 which is known as the Weyl class.
 Here, $|\vec{x}| := \sqrt{x^2 + y^2 +z^2} = \sqrt{\rho^2 + z^2}$, $P_{i}$ are Legendre polynimials, and $a_{i}$ are arbitrary constants.
 By integrating Eqs.~\eqref{eq:gammarho} and \eqref{eq:gammaz}, $\gamma$ can be obtained as

 The leading order of the asymptotic expansions is characterized by the constant $a_{0}$.
 The metric can be expanded as

 where we have omitted the $\mathcal{O}\left( 1/|\vec{x}|^2 \right)$ contributions.
 From this expression, the constant $a_0$ can be understood as the ADM mass multiplied by the Newton constant $G$.
 In other words, the monopole component of $U$ represents the monopole component of the actual Newton potential in the asymptotic region.
+See also Refs.~\cite{1990ForPh..38..733Q,1994GReGr..26..877H} for the discussion on multipole moments of a source in an asymptotically flat spacetimes.

 In this paper, we mainly focus on two simple classes in the Weyl class: Curzon--Chazy spacetimes~\cite{Curzon:1925, Chazy:1924} and Zipoy--Voorhees spacetimes \cite{Zipoy:1966btu, Voorhees:1970ywo} as described below: